molmd/mispr/docs/source/workflows/tutorials.rst

 This workflow calculates the partial charges on atoms of a molecule.
 The charges are fit to the electrostatic potential at points selected according to the Merz-Singh-Kollman scheme, but other schemes supported by Gaussian can be used as well.

+This workflow calculates the partial charges on atoms of a molecule.
+The charges are fit to the electrostatic potential at points selected according to the Merz-Singh-Kollman scheme, but other schemes supported by Gaussian can be used as well.

 **The ESP workflow performs the following steps:**

 .. mermaid::

+    %%{
+    init: {
+        'theme': 'base',
+        'themeVariables': {
+        'primaryTextColor': 'black',
+        'lineColor': 'lightgrey',
+        'secondaryColor': 'pink',
+        'tertiaryColor': 'lightgrey'
+        }
+    }
+    }%%

     graph TD
         A[(Input Structure)] -->|Preprocessing| DFT